Vans and trucks for sale

 Paul expects continuing strong growth.
 New customer service offerings include Hendy Go car subscription, which allows access to a range of vehicles from different brands.
 Hendy is the first UK franchised retailer to offer such a new car subscription service.
 There’s also the Hendy App, which enables customers to book servicing, repairs and MOT tests, while being able to store all documents in one convenient location.

 Offering traditional family-run values certainly doesn’t stand in the way of innovation.
 ‘Like all businesses, we must keep innovating to prosper,’ says Paul.
-‘But it’s important to stick to the values which have served this business and this family well for 165 years.’
+‘But it’s important to stick to the values which have served this business and this family well for more than 160 years.’

 ‘Like all businesses, we must keep innovating to prosper.
 But it’s important to stick to the values which have served this business and this family well for more than 160 years.’